Configuring cloud integrations for Red Hat services

 You can add and manage cloud and Red Hat integrations from the Integrations page, located in the Hybrid Cloud Console Settings menu.

 The Integrations service uses a wizard to help you connect cloud and Red Hat integrations to the Hybrid Cloud Console.
-For cloud integrations, you can associate the provider with Red Hat services, including cost management, launch images, and the Red Hat Enterprise Linux (RHEL) management bundle.
+For cloud integrations, you can associate the provider with Red Hat services, including cost management and the Red Hat Enterprise Linux (RHEL) management bundle.
 For Red Hat integrations, you can add Red Hat OpenShift Container Platform.
 Associating a service is optional for cloud integrations, but is required for Red Hat integrations.

 Chapter 2.
-Configure User Access to manage integrations
+Configure User Access to manage integrations Copy linkLink copied to clipboard!

-To configure cloud and Red Hat integrations, you must be a member of a group with the Cloud Administrator role.
+To configure cloud and Red Hat integrations, you must be a member of a group with the Cloud administrator role.
 This group must be configured in User Access by an Organization Administrator.
 In the Red Hat Hybrid Cloud Console, an Organization Administrator performs the following high-level steps:

 - Create a User Access group for cloud administrators.

-- Add the Cloud Administrator role to the group.
+- Add the Cloud administrator role to the group.

 - Add members (users with account access) to the group.

 2.1.
-Creating and configuring a Cloud Administrator group in the Hybrid Cloud Console
+Creating and configuring a Cloud Administrator group in the Hybrid Cloud Console Copy linkLink copied to clipboard!

 An Organization Administrator of a Red Hat account creates a group with the Cloud Administrator role and adds members to the group.
 The members of this group can manage cloud and Red Hat integrations on the Hybrid Cloud Console.